ibm-cloud-docs/ibm-cloud-provider-for-terraform/provider/provider-ref.md

 {:step: data-tutorial-type='step'}

-# IBM Cloud Provider plug-in for Terraform provider block configuration
+# Terraform provider block configuration
 {: #provider-reference}

-Review what credentials and information you need to provide to work with {{site.data.keyword.cloud_notm}} resources and data sources with the IBM Cloud Provider plug-in for Terraform.
+Review what credentials and information you need to provide to work with {{site.data.keyword.cloud_notm}} resources and data sources with the Terraform.
 {: shortdesc}

 ## Required input parameters for each resource category